Is the problem with the network?

 - If that doesn't resolve the issue, you may want to try recreating the email account.
 Again, that can jog your software into using the correct settings.
 See the link above for helpful walkthroughs.

 - Perform an online search for any specific error messages that you see in the email client.
 You can also search in that email program's help forums specifically.

 - Contact the support team for your specific email application.
 Check their website for instructions on how to receive support.

 - Reinstall the email client - note that this will delete any existing downloaded emails and custom settings!

 - Try a different email client.
 Thunderbird is free and works on both Mac OS X and Windows.

 Was this answer helpful?

-Make sure that Port 25 isn't blocked on your network.
-Also, make sure that you are...
+Make sure that your mail service is enabled.
+Also, check to make sure that you don't have a...

 The best way to test server problems is to try to use your webmail.
 Webmail is hosted on the...